Lift Station VS Pumping Station Requirements

 These are two different but very similar designs.
-The lift station is specifically designed for the pumping of waste or sewage material to a higher elevation.
-The Pump Station is designed to raise water, not sewage, to a higher elevation.
-They are completely different in the material they contain and move so try not to interchange their names because they are not interchangeable.
+The lift station is specifically designed for the pumping of waste or sewage material to a higher elevation versus the Pump Station which is designed to raise water, not sewage, to a higher elevation.
+They are completely different in the material they contain and move, so try not to interchange their names because they are not interchangeable.

 There are special considerations that must be addressed in the design of the lift station as sewage present unique problems over just pumping of water.
 Some of these are:

 - Sewage has water intermixed with various solids and often has stringy debris that would clog a typical impeller, requiring grinder type pumps.

 - The sewage also generates various poisonous gases and the storage basin must be treated as a hazardous location.

 - In order to prevent the pump from frequent cycling there needs to be a range of levels that start the pump and then stop the pump, in some cases requiring more than one pump.

 - The “dead” time that a pump is off should not be so long as to allow the sewage to become septic.
 When it becomes septic (which is a condition of putrefaction) it becomes hazardous waste and could need to be managed differently.
 This may sound odd for sewer effluent but it is a serious condition.

 - In today’s designs the pump and motors are generally of the submersible type, thus solving many of the problems of isolating the motor and pump from the sewage environment.